DaveEstey/password-generator/README.md

 ## Credits

-w3schools provided me with the randomizing of the array function.
+w3schools provided me with the shuffling  of the array function.

 ## License